 Creating the Cards

-In this case, I’m starting with some tools that I have hanging around my house: a stainless steel ruler with a cork back, 140 lb Strathmore watercolor paper, a mechanical pencil, and my Xacto Guillotine paper cutter.
+In this case, I’m starting with some tools that I have hanging around my house: a stainless steel ruler with a cork back, your watercolor paper of choice, a mechanical pencil and a paper cutter or scissors.

 For this project, I need to create a standard 2 x 3.5 inch place card.
 To begin, I take my 9 x 12 inch paper and cut it in half vertically, giving me two 4.5 inch x 14 inch halves.